 Is your dog scared of fireworks?
 Don’t wait until the holiday hits, be it New Year’s Eve, Canada Day or US Independence day.
-You can make a plan and take action to help your dog be less afraid of the unpredictable scary sounds of fireworks, firecrackers, whistles, and even guns.
+You can make a plan and take action now to help your dog be a bit less afraid of the unpredictable scary sounds of fireworks, firecrackers, whistles, and even guns.

 Here are some things you can do today.

-1. Countercondition to Noises
+2. Countercondition to noises

 Get some great treats and start carrying them around.
 Whenever there is any kind of sudden or startling noise, but especially stray bangs and booms as people start to test their noisemakers, rain treats down on your dog.
 Use those special treats only for noises.
 Don’t pass them out for nice behavior (use something else for that!), and don’t ask for any particular behavior from your dog when the noise occurs.
 Just give the special treats.

-You may wonder why I am not recommending buying an app or CD with fireworks sounds to “practice” with.
+You may wonder why I am not recommending buying an app, CD, or YouTube video with fireworks sounds to “practice” with.
 Performing desensitization/counterconditioning with sounds is tricky.
 People who haven’t done DS/CC before run a real risk of scaring their dogs further instead of helping them.
 This is why I am suggesting this method, which uses environmental noises that are happening anyway.
 Save the formal training for after the holiday, when you can keep your dog safe from accidental exposures to the sound.

 Make (or adapt) a safe place for your dog.
 Keep in mind that the flashes of light that come with big fireworks displays can be scary too.
 Consider a method to darken any windows nearby or shield the safe place with a cover if necessary.
 Be aware that the low frequency sounds of thunder are physically impossible to mute with the amount of absorbent material such as blankets or foam we can use at home.
 But being underground can help a bit, so basements are a good option for some dogs.
+Get the best protection you can in a basement or your most internal room.
+Despite the marketing, dog crates with walls a few inches thick can’t dampen low-frequency sounds to an effective degree.

-The other method is to use some kind of louder music your dogs are already used to in order to mask the pops and booms.
-Recorded white noise and fans can work well too.
-This “mechanical” approach is more to my liking.
-It is supported by physics.
 And here’s a tip: the lower the frequencies included in the masking or music, the better it can hide those low-pitched booms (Kinsler, Frey, Coppens, & Sanders, 1999, p.318–320).
-Some freestanding fans actually cover some impressively low frequencies.
-They are a nice addition if your dogs are already habituated to pounding rock music or some other music with a lot of bass or percussion, play it!
+So if your dogs are already habituated to pounding rock music or some other music with a lot of bass or percussion, play it!
 It can mask some of the scary noises from outside your house more effectively.
 Taiko drumming is great if your dogs are accustomed to it.
 You can buy a few songs and loop them or find some on YouTube.
-But be absolutely certain that the music itself doesn’t scare your dogs.
+But be absolutely certain that the music itself doesn’t scare your dogs first.
 If they are already sensitive to booms, it probably will.

 The best part of noisy holidays for Summer was spray cheese!Check out lots more resources and tips on my page “You Can’t Reinforce Fear.”

 Kinsler, L. E., Frey, A. R., Coppens, A. B., & Sanders, J. V. (1999).
 Fundamentals of Acoustics (4th ed.).
 Wiley.

-© 2015 Eileen Anderson
+© Eileen Anderson 2015 eileenanddogs.com